Dash-Industry-Forum/DASH-IF-IOP/90-Security.inc.md

 When key hierarchy is used (see [[#CPS-AdditionalConstraints-PeriodReauth-Implementation]])

 * Each Movie Fragment box (`moof`) box SHOULD contain one `pssh` box per DRM system.
 This `pssh` box SHALL contains sufficient information for obtaining [=content keys=] for this fragment when combined with information, for this DRM system, from either the `pssh` box obtained from the Initialization Segment or the `cenc:pssh` element from the MPD and the `KID` value associated with each sample from the `seig` Sample Group Description box and `sbgp` Sample to Group box that lists all the samples that use a given `KID` value.
 * All DRM constraints and workflows defined in this document SHALL apply to the EMM/root license (one license is needed per Adaptation Set for each DRM system).
-Leaf licenses are internal to a DRM system and assumed to be handled by the DRM system directly once the platform media API delivers the `moof/pssh` to the DRM system.
+Leaf licenses are internal to a DRM system and assumed to be handled by the DRM system directly once the [=media platform=] API delivers the `moof/pssh` to the DRM system.

 Issue: To be reviewed in light of CMAF and segment/chunk and low latency.